Cost-efficiency in Incomplete Markets: Additional Information on

 and thus

 We can conclude that

 Finally, as $\varepsilon$ was chosen arbitrarily in $(0,1)$, we can conclude that the limit is even $1$. \end{proof}

 An obvious example for a distribution satisfying the conditions of Proposition~\ref{propW} is the folded Cauchy distribution with density $f(x) = \frac{2}{\pi(1+x^2)}\ind_{\{x>0\}}$.
-Note however that the statement is strictly weaker than that of Lemma~\ref{integrability}, not only since we have the additional condition that the density is decreasing, but also because there are distributions that fail the condition $\lim_{n \to \infty} \frac{1}{n} F^{-1}(1-\frac{1}{n}) = \infty$, but are nevertheless not integrable.
+Note however that the statement is strictly weaker than that of Lemma~\ref{integrability}, not only since we have the additional condition that the density is decreasing, but also because there are distributions that fail the condition $\lim_{n \to \infty} \frac{1}{n} F^{-1}(1-\frac{1}{n}) = \infty$, but nevertheless do not have finite mean.
 As example one might consider $f(x) = \frac{1}{(1+x)^2} \ind_{\{x >0\}}$.
 The reason for this gap is that while considering the optimal coupling we allow only for equally weighted averages, while in the convex closure we allow for arbitrarily weighted ones.